menu

 Occupations and Workforce

-Wallingford is a blue-collar town, with 50.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wallingford is generally considered to be a blue-collar town.
+50.62% of the Wallingford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wallingford is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Wallingford who work in office and administrative support (19.75%), healthcare suport services (7.41%), and farm management occupations (7.41%).

 Setting & Lifestyle